Substance Misuse Nurse – Band 5

 Working as a part of a multi-disciplinary team delivering InspireBetterHealth’s substance misuse services within the offender healthcare model, you’ll deliver prescribed treatment programmes to patients on the Substance Misuse Wing.
 Medicines management will be core to your role.You’ll treat minor ailments and attend emergencies, working alongside the Urgent Care team, Mental Health team, prison staff, and others.

-You’ll ideally have experience gained in a similar secure or substance misuse environment.
-You will have previously supervised staff junior staff, worked effectively with external agencies and you understand the importance of contributing to a good team dynamics
+You’ll ideally have experience gained in a similar secure or substance misuse environment, as well as in working effectively with external agencies.
+You’ll also understand the importance of contributing to a good team dynamic.

 What we can offer

-Bristol Community Healthcare is focused on improving healthcare in the community for the benefit of all.
+Bristol Community Health is focused on improving healthcare in the community for the benefit of all.
 That includes nurturing a people first environment, where your professional development is supported and encouraged, and your hard work rewarded.
-You’ll be supported throughout your time with us, with many chances to undertake further training and development..
+You’ll be supported throughout your time with us, with many chances to undertake further training and development.

 What we’d like from you